- What Exactly Is Shopify Collabs?

 This is where you decide how and where you want to search and what you want to search for.

-• Platform Selector: Use the platform selector to choose the social network you would like to search.
+- Platform Selector: Use the platform selector to choose the social network you would like to search.
 You can choose from Instagram, YouTube, Facebook, Twitter, and Twitch, and you can also search through a database of blogs.
+This tool allows you to easily collaborate with creators across various platforms, maximizing your reach and engagement.

 When you have completed your search, you should have a list of creators.